Opportunities

 HomeComers

-HomeComers traditionally has been a place where those coming for the first time can enter into thoughtful discussion with returning attendees regarding what SpiritFire is all about.
-This year is a different one for us – most will be returning attendees, and only a few will be coming for the first time.
-This year, Josselyne invites one and all, new or returning, to come and chat about SpiritFire (our intentions, how our circle and rituals function, and anything else you’d like to ask or explore) in an informal space.
-On both Friday and Saturday you’re welcome to come sit and talk after brunch – location TBA depending on weather, and will be announced both at the pre-brunch circle and noted in the information board.
+HomeComers is a tradition where those coming for the first time can enter into thoughtful guided discussion with returning attendees regarding what SpiritFire is all about.
+This year we are excited to be welcoming so many for your first SpiritFire!
+Wednesday after our first dinner, please come and join Steve Trombulak to chat about SpiritFire (our intentions, how our circle and rituals function, and anything else you’d like to ask or explore) in an informal space.
+It’s a great way to meet others and get a sense of place on your first night.

 Spiders